Skip to content

 James Suggit

-James Suggitt is a senior from Flemington, New Jersey pursuing a degree in Biochemistry and Biotechnology Microbiology through the College of Natural Science.
-Suggitt was a Professorial Assistant in the Wales Lab on campus and is a member of Honors Students Actively Recruiting (HSTAR).
+James Suggitt is an Alumni Distinguished Scholar from Flemington, New Jersey pursuing a degree in Biochemistry and Biotechnology Microbiology through the College of Natural Science.
+Suggitt was a Professorial Assistant in the Wales Lab on campus and is a member of H-STAR.

 Q: What is your favorite part of being in the Honors College?